isomerpages/csc-knowledge/_digital-issue-11/Rethinking Hybrid Work Design: Insights from Ethnography.md

 <h3>Rethinking Hybrid Work Design: Insights from Ethnography</h3>

 <p>There is <a href="https://siepr.stanford.edu/publications/working-paper/evolution-working-home">broad acceptance</a> that some form of hybrid work will continue after the pandemic.
-Anticipating this trend, CSC’s Institute of Leadership and Organisation Development (ILOD) developed A Leader’s Playbook to Hybrid Work in May 2022 to help public service agencies come to terms with this new form of working and update our ways of working.
-More recent research by experts studying work-from-home (WFH) arrangements have since validated this approach.  </p>
+Anticipating this trend, CSC’s Institute of Leadership and Organisation Development (ILOD) developed <a href="https://gccprod.sharepoint.com/sites/CSC-LnODinsights/SitePages/The-Leader%27s-Playbook-to-Hybrid-Work.aspx?web=1">A Leader’s Playbook to Hybrid Work</a> in May 2022 to help public service agencies come to terms with this new form of working and update our ways of working.
+More <a href="https://www.businessinsider.com/hybrid-working-model-wfh-work-from-home-policy-office-trends-2023-7">recent research by experts</a> studying work-from-home (WFH) arrangements have since validated this approach.  </p>